ad-egg/holbertonschool-higher_level_programming/0x04-python-more_data_structures/README.md

 This function converts a Roman numeral to an integer.
 ### 101-square_matrix_map.py
 This function computes the square value of all integers of a matrix using `map`.
+### 102-complex_delete.py
+This function deletes keys with a specific value in a dictionary.